Workforce Development

 Mission Statement

-To serve as a catalyst and to foster collaboration between Quincy College and individual businesses or public sector, local agencies, associations and governmental agencies with the purpose of using the combined resources of all partners to create alternative educational program opportunities for non-traditional students in need of skills, education upgrades and training that is linked to regional economic development and labor force needs.
+Our Workforce Development Training serves as a catalyst to foster collaboration between Quincy College and individual businesses, local organizations, associations, and governmental agencies to create alternative educational program opportunities for non-traditional students in need of skills, education upgrades, and training linked to regional economic development and labor force needs.

 Vision